 Interpretation involves matching type curves for the Hantush solution to drawdown data collected during a pumping test in a wedge-shaped aquifer.
 Hantush's solution assumes fully penetrating wells and a nonleaky confined aquifer whose thickness varies exponentially.

-You are not restricted to constant-rate tests with the Theis solution.
+You are not restricted to constant-rate tests with the Hantush solution.
 Using the principle of superposition in time, AQTESOLV can simulate variable-rate and recovery tests with this method.

 - aquifer has infinite areal extent

 - aquifer is nonleaky confined

 - water is released instantaneously from storage with decline of hydraulic head